-We are surrounded with online images of people and celebrities that show us a certain body type.
-And this certain body type and body image is what we are led to believe is the “perfect look”.
-Through extensive social media accounts and online news we then look at ourselves and compare ourselves to others.
-This can sometimes make us feel good, but more often than not it has a negative effect on our mental health.
+We are surrounded by online images of people and celebrities that show us a certain body type.
+And this certain body type and body image are what we are led to believe is the “perfect look”.
+Through extensive social media accounts and online news, we then look at ourselves and compare ourselves to others.
+This can sometimes make us feel good, but more often than not it harms our mental health.
 The good news is that this topic is becoming more openly talked about and positive body image is a phrase you may have heard.

 What Is Body Image?

 Body image is the way we think and feel about ourselves and how we believe others see us.
 There might be times when you look at yourselves and like certain parts of your body and times when you struggle with how you look.
 This isn’t just referring to weight – body image covers lots of areas such as:

 - Struggling to love yourself and your body

 - Comparing yourself to others

 - Hiding your body because you feel ashamed